sa2c/cupybe/README.md

 # PyCUBE

-This is a repository of scripts that can be used to extract and organise data coming from '.cubex' files.
+This is a repository of python modules and function that can be used to extract and organise data contained in '.cubex' files.

 ## Notes
 In order for the tests to work, the environment variable `PYTHONPATH` needs